mscharmann/ASAP/README.md

 ```
 - else on clusters with job submission systems like SLURM or LSF, use an appropriate snakemake command

-## N. Simulate test data
+## N. simulation of test data
-- fake GFFs are provided, made by hand: data/fake.*.gff
+- fake GFFs were made by hand: data/fake.*.gff
-- python, gffread and wgsim (from samtools) are used to simulate genomes and sequencing data
+- python, gffread and wgsim (from samtools) were used to simulate genomes and sequencing data
 ```
 import numpy as np